 Country dialling code: +82

-Religion: around 45 percent not religious, remainder follow Buddhism and Christianity
+Religion: Around 45 percent not religious, remainder follow Buddhism and Christianity